NAVADMC/ADSM/README.md

 -----------
 List of Relevant Branches: master, Stable

 Development should be done in feature branches and merged into master.
-Master is the general development branch.
+Master is the general development branch, and where Beta releases come from.

 Stable is the branch we merge master into when we are ready to do a production release.
 **Stable branch is what will be tagged in the GitHub Releases.**